-Launched in February 2009, the MI Hawksmoor Vanbrugh Fund’s primary aim is to deliver returns, after charges, in excess of CPI over the medium term (defined as rolling periods of 3-5 years).
+Launched in February 2009, the MI Hawksmoor Vanbrugh Fund’s primary aim is to deliver returns, after charges, in excess of CPI over the medium term (defined as rolling periods of at least 3 years).
 The Fund is designed to have broad appeal, and to be a core long-term investment for any of your clients who are looking for actively managed exposure to financial markets.

 As a constituent of the Investment Association’s Mixed Investment 20-60% Shares Sector, the Fund will at all times have a maximum of 60% allocated to equities and a minimum of 30% in fixed interest and cash.

 For an up-to-date price of the Vanbrugh Fund, click this link to our administration provider Maitland.

 Source: FE Analytics.
 18/02/2009 to 31/12/2021.
 GBP total return, C Acc units (performance history extended where required).
 Past performance is not a guide to future performance.
 The value of an investment and any income from it can fall as well as rise.
 You may not get back the amount you originally invested.

 The Vanbrugh Fund – rewarding long term investors

 The chart below shows the percentage of times, looking back through history, that the Vanbrugh Fund’s rolling 1, 3 and 5 year performance has been in the 1st (top), 2nd, 3rd or 4th (bottom) quartile relative to its sector, the IA Mixed Investment 20-60% Shares Sector.
 Rolling periods begin at each quarter end since Vanbrugh’s launch, starting from the 31/03/2009.

 Source: FE Analytics.
 Quarterly from 31/03/2009 to 31/12/2021.
 GBP total return, C Acc units (performance history extended where required).
 Relative to IA Mixed Investment 20-60% Shares Sector.
 May not sum to 100% due to rounding error.